MichaelAaronMcMahon/Shell/README.txt

 Michael McMahon mam1198
 Ammar Ghauri amg610

+Testing instructions:
+Make all of the programs in the Makefile.
+Start mysh with ./mysh and then enter each of the commands under "input" to test each case in interactive mode.
+To test batch mode, run ./mysh batch.txt, batch.txt being a text file with many commands for mysh.
+The expected output for batch is shown in test 16.

 ---Test Specification---

-Tests 1-15: Interactive mode: Upon running mysh without any commands, it is expected to print "Welcome to my shell" to the terminal and then
+Interactive mode: Upon running mysh without any commands, it is expected to print "Welcome to my shell" to the terminal and then
 "Enter a command: " before each command.
-Start the program with ./mysh and then enter each of the commands under "input" to test each case in interactive mode.

 Test 1: Mysh executes a program
 When given the name of an executable program, mysh runs it.
 Gives mysh the name prog, a program which prints the string "prog executed".